THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 We slowly row away from the shore towards the canals of Kollam, sun shining brightly up our heads, striking a balance with the canoe, to the chirping of birds in the distance on a hot Friday afternoon.

-Cruising through the narrow waterways with almost 3-4ft in depth, the ubiquitous greenery of this location fascinated me.
-The moving canoe disturbed the clear reflection of the trees in the water, forming ripples.
+Cruising through the narrow waterways of Munroe island with almost 3-4ft in depth, the ubiquitous greenery of this location fascinated me.
+And, the moving canoe disturbed the clear reflection of the trees in the water, forming ripples.

 We passed through plenty of archways devised by the abundant coconut trees.
 Stretches of land were covered in nets dedicated to prawn feeding.
 And tiny fishes swarmed to eat the tiny lumps of coconut flesh in masses.